moskytw/mosql/docs/index.rst

 MoSQL --- More than SQL
 =======================

-It lets you use the common Python data structures to build SQLs, and provides a convenient model of result set.
+It lets you use the common Python's data structures to build SQLs, and provides a convenient model of result set.

 NOTE: v0.2 is a new branch and it does **not** provide backward-compatibility for